Dmitry-Abakumov/ecosolution/README.md

 Hello.
-Ecosolution is a web site with with a responsive layout written using React
+Ecosolution is a web site with with a adaptive layout written using React.

-There are
+There are:

 1. Responsive layout,
 2. Slider,